Visas and Work Permits in ASEAN Countries for Foreign Workers

 Process for an Employment Pass

-Currently, to receive an EP, a foreign worker must be guaranteed a minimum monthly salary of SD 3,300 and have acceptable qualifications – degrees, qualifications and specialist skills.
+Currently, to receive an EP, a foreign worker must be guaranteed a minimum monthly salary of S$ 3,600 and have acceptable qualifications – degrees, qualifications and specialist skills.
 For older experienced workers, the MOM also expects higher minimum salaries.
-An EP does not automatically include dependent passes for spouses and children and a foreign worker must make a minimum monthly salary of SD 5000 to be eligible for dependent passes.
-Before beginning the application process, the MOM requires employers to list the job first on the Jobs Bank for Singaporeans only.
-The MOM also recommends that employers and job seekers use its online Self-Assessment Tool that will accurately assess if an EP applicant will meet the requirements for approval.
-After approval, the MOM will send an In-Principal Approval (IPA) letter to the employer after which the foreign worker can enter Singapore using the IPA as a single entry visa.
+An EP does not automatically include dependent passes for spouses and children, and a foreign worker must make a minimum monthly salary of S$ 6000 to be eligible for dependent passes.
+Before beginning the application process, the MOM requires an employer to list the job first on MyCareersFuture.
+The company can then submit the EP application, and if approved, the MOM will send an In-Principle Approval (IPA) letter to the employer which allows the foreign worker enter Singapore and start working while waiting for the EP card.
 The MOM will issue a Notification Letter once the foreigner has arrived in Singapore and the appropriate fees are paid.
-Then, the foreign employee and all dependents must register their biometric data in person at the Employment Pass Services Centre.
-The EP can then be picked up four working days after the biometrics registration.
+Then, the foreign employee and all dependents must register their biometric data in person at the Employment Pass Services Centre and will receive an acknowledgement of EP card delivery.
+The EP will be delivered within four working days after the biometrics registration.
+The initial EP can be valid for up to 2 years and renewed for up to 3 years.

 Process for an Personalized Employment Pass

 A Personalized Employment Pass (PEP) is issued to a foreign worker as an individual, not the company or business they work for, and allows certain types of foreign workers a great deal of job flexibility.
-However, a PEP is only issued for one 3-year term.
+However, a PEP is only issued for one 3-year term and cannot be renewed.
 Under a PEP, a foreigner can work in most business sectors, does not need a new employment pass when changing jobs, and can be unemployed and job hunting for a six-month period while still living in Singapore.
-Only foreign professionals working outside of Singapore making at least SD 18,000/month or foreigners already working under an Employment Pass in Singapore making at least SD 12,000/month are eligible for a PEP.
-However, if foreigner wants to start their own business or engage in entrepreneurial activities, they must apply for an EntrePass.
-The application and pickup procedures for a PEP are identical to the EP above.
+Only foreign professionals working outside of Singapore making at least S$ 18,000/month or foreigners already working under an Employment Pass in Singapore making at least S$ 12,000/month are eligible for a PEP.
+If foreigner wants to start their own business or engage in entrepreneurial activities, they must apply for an EntrePass.
+The application procedures for a PEP are identical to the EP above.

 All foreign visitors need a visa to enter Vietnam, but nationals from certain countries can enter visa free for tourism purposes:

-• 30 days – Cambodia, Indonesia, Kyrgyzstan, Laos, Malaysia, Singapore, and Thailand
+• 30 days – Cambodia, Indonesia, Kyrgyzstan, Laos, Malaysia, Myanmar, Singapore, and Thailand

 • 21 days – Philippines